What is the Board of Pharmacy Specialties and what are its responsibilities?

 independent agency started by and physically housed on the premises

-of the American Pharmaceutical Association.
+of the American Pharmacists Association.
 The BPS is totally separate

 and distinct from ACCP.
 The BPS, via